morris/vanilla-todo/README.md

 }
 ```

-It's very verbose, with lots of opportunity to introduce bugs.
+It's very verbose, with lots of opportunities to introduce bugs.
-Compared to a simple loop in JSX, this seems insane.
+Compared to a simple loop in JSX, this appears highly complex.
-It is quite performant as it does minimal work but is otherwise messy;
+It is quite efficient as it does minimal work but is otherwise messy;
 definitely a candidate for a utility function or library.

 ### 3.3.
 Drag & Drop